DigitalPublishingToolkit/TOD15-Online-Courtship/md/09_Wen-Final.md

     China.

 [^9_Wen-Final_17]: Valerie M. Hudson and Andrea M. Den Boer, ‘“Bare Branches” and
-    Danger in Asia’, The Washington Post, 4 July, 2004,
+    Danger in Asia’, *The Washington Post*, 4 July, 2004,
     <http://www.washingtonpost.com/wp-dyn/articles/A24761-2004Jul2.html>

 [^9_Wen-Final_18]: National Bureau of Statistics of the People’s Republic of China,